Question:medium

 The Correct Option is D

-The Act charges tax on the total income earned in the previous year, which is the year in which the income is actually earned.
-So Assertion (A) is true.
+1. Is Assertion (A) true?
+Yes.
+The Income-tax Act charges tax on the total income a person earns during the previous year, which is the foundational rule of how the tax base is computed.

 Was this answer helpful?